larrycorsini/Typing-App/README.md

 - **Real-Time Online Multiplayer**: Join a public lobby, create a room, and race against players from around the world.
 Your progress is updated character-by-character for a thrilling, competitive experience.
 - **Dynamic Content via Gemini API**: Never type the same thing twice!
 Choose from various themes, and the Gemini API will generate a unique paragraph for you.
 - **Multiple Game & Practice Modes**:
+    - **Typing Course**: A structured set of lessons to build your typing skills from the ground up, starting with the home row and progressing through more complex exercises.
     - **Solo Race**: Compete against AI bots with Easy, Medium, or Hard difficulty settings.
     - **Party Race**: A local "hotseat" multiplayer mode!
 Add up to 4 players to take turns typing the same passage on the same device.
     - **Ghost Race**: Race against a recording of your own personal best performance to visualize your improvement.
     - **Endurance Mode**: Test your stamina.
 Type as many words as you can in 60 seconds from an endless stream.
     - **Custom Text Mode**: Paste in your own text to practice with anything you want.
-    - **Daily Challenge**: Compete on a unique, daily paragraph that is the same for everyone, with its own leaderboard.
+    - **Daily Challenge**: Compete on a unique, daily paragraph that is the same for everyone.
 - **Player Customization**:
     - **UI Themes**: Unlock cosmetic UI themes by earning achievements.
     - **Sound Packs**: Unlock and equip different typing sound profiles (Classic, Sci-Fi, Mechanical) for a personalized audio experience.